 He said that extremists groups threaten the West's "way of life" and obliquely defended the administration's travel ban that restricts immigration from some Muslim majority countries.

 Trump also sought to show he wasn't overlooking Russian actions that have elicited global consternation, especially from nearby nations in eastern and central Europe.
 He warned that Western interests were being tested by "propaganda, financial crimes and cyber warfare," forcing NATO to adapt.

-"We urge Russia to cease its destabilizing activities in Ukraine and elsewhere, and its support for hostile regimes including Syria and Iran, and to join the community of responsible nations in our fight against common enemies and in defense of civilization itself," Trump said.
+"We urge Russia to cease its destabilising activities in Ukraine and elsewhere, and its support for hostile regimes including Syria and Iran, and to join the community of responsible nations in our fight against common enemies and in defence of civilisation itself," Trump said.

 It was a critique that the president did not appear to extend to Russia's actions last year during the presidential campaign.
 In a news conference before his speech, Trump questioned the veracity of American intelligence about foreign meddling in the U.S. election, arguing that Russia wasn't the only country that may have interfered.

 Opening his second overseas trip as president, Trump also warned North Korea that he's considering "some pretty severe things" in response to the isolated nation's unprecedented launch of a missile capable of reaching the US Though he declined to offer specifics on the US response, Trump called on all nations to confront the North's "very, very bad behavior."

 He also stated unequivocally that the US stands "firmly behind Article 5," the NATO provision requiring the US to defend other member nations if they come under attack.
 On his inaugural trip to Europe in May, Trump declined to affirm that commitment, to the dismay of US allies who said it cast doubt on his allegiance to the alliance.